How to submit recordings for consideration for the Notable Children's Recording List:

 - Review the terms and criteria (see below).

 - Please download and complete the Information Verification Submission Form for each entry.

 - Mail one copy of the recording and a completed form to the committee chair.
 Address information can be found on the Information Verification Form confirmation page after submitting form.

 - ALSC membership is not a requirement to submit your work and there is not an entry fee for the Notable Children’s Recordings.

 The ALSC office requests one copy be sent to the committee chair.
 Standards are in place for the committee members to review and share submissions.
 If you are submitting for multiple awards, only one copy needs to be sent to the ALSC office.

-The ALSC office cannot answer eligibility questions or advise on which award your submission is eligible for.
+The ALSC office cannot answer eligibility questions or advise on which award or committee your submission is eligible for.
 It is up to you to review the terms and criteria and if you feel you qualify, submit as appropriate.
 Eligibility is determined by the committee and is confidential.